CodeCrafter19programmer/YoRent-Fresh/DEPLOYMENT_CHECKLIST.md

    - Future security recommendations

 3. **`.env.production`** - Production environment template
-   - Use this as reference for Netlify variables
+   - Not used (Vercel environment variables are configured in the Vercel dashboard)

 4. **`DEPLOYMENT_CHECKLIST.md`** - This file!